 Is it too good to be true?
 Or are there any hidden rocks on the VPN Master trail?
 As we already pointed out in our article about free VPN services there are two free VPN provider groups:

 - The Parasite & Unsafe Providers

 - The Pushy & Restricted Providers

-The second group is a group of professional VPN-providers that offer quality and reliable paid services.
+The second group is a group of professional free VPN-providers, like CyberGhost and Hide.me, that offer quality and reliable paid services.
 The only reason they offer a free package as well, is to get people onboard so they can persuade them to convert to one of their paid packages.
 VPN Master is clearly not part of this second group.

 So… What is the ultimate goal of the first group?
 Where do they earn their money from?
 If you are lost at this moment and would like to know what VPN actually is, then read the article.

 VPN technical analysis

 Let’s breakdown what a VPN provider is.
 VPN is not made from air and it costs money to set-up such a service.
 Here is just a small list of some of the costly equipment and personnel that is needed:

 - Expensive servers in at least several countries and even more locations

 - A user-friendly interface platform